pingcap/docs-dm/en/deploy-a-dm-cluster-using-tiup.md

 ```

 > **Note:**
 >
-> - If you do not need to ensure high availability of the DM cluster, deploy only one DM-master node, and the number of deployed DM-worker nodes must be no less than the number of upstream MySQL/MariaDB instances to be migrated.
-To ensure high availability of the DM cluster, it is recommended to deploy three DM-master nodes, and the number of deployed DM-worker nodes must exceed the number of upstream MySQL/MariaDB instances to be migrated (for example, the number of DM-worker nodes is two more than the number of upstream instances).
->
 > - It is not recommended to run too many DM-workers on one host.
 Each DM-worker should be allocated at least 2 core CPU and 4 GiB memory.
->
-> - When DM performs a full data replication task, the DM-worker is bound with an upstream database.
-The DM-worker first exports the full amount of data locally, and then imports the data into the downstream database.
-Therefore, the worker's host needs sufficient storage space (The storage path will be specified later when creating the task).
->
-> - For parameters that should be globally effective, configure these parameters of corresponding components in the `server_configs` section of the configuration file.
-For parameters that should be effective on a specific node, configure these parameters in `config` of this node.
->
-> - Use `.` to indicate the subcategory of the configuration, such as `log.slow-threshold`.
-For more formats, see [TiUP configuration template](https://github.com/pingcap/tiup/blob/master/embed/examples/dm/topology.example.yaml).
->
-> - For more parameter description, see [master `config.toml.example`](https://github.com/pingcap/dm/blob/master/dm/master/dm-master.toml) and [worker `config.toml.example`](https://github.com/pingcap/dm/blob/master/dm/worker/dm-worker.toml).
 >
 > - Make sure that the ports among the following components are interconnected:
 >     - The `peer_port` (`8291` by default) among the DM-master nodes are interconnected.